CVS Interview Questions

 • CVS Pharmacy is the largest pharmacy in the United States.

-• CVS sells prescription drugs, over-the-counter medications, a wide assortment of general merchandise, cosmetics, photo finishing services, greeting cards, convenience store food, and seasonal merchandise,
+• CVS sells prescription drugs, over-the-counter medications, a wide assortment of general merchandise, cosmetics, photo finishing services, greeting cards, convenience store food, and seasonal merchandise.

 • The parent company is CVS Health.

-DID YOU KNOW…
+💡 DID YOU KNOW…

 CVS stands for Consumer Value Store.
 However, Tom Ryan, one of CVS’s past CEOs, interpreted the three letters differently.
 Ryan, who was CEO from 1998 until 2011, pledged that he was running the company according to three “benchmarks”—Convenience, Value, and Service (*).

-6. Who are the competitors of CVS?
+6. Who are CVS’s competitors?

 • Its competitors include Walgreens, Rite Aid, Safeway Pharmacy, Walmart, and Albertsons Pharmacy.

-Strengths and Weakness Interview Questions
+Strengths and Weaknesses Interview Questions

 7. What is your greatest strength?